Why you should care about the speed of your website.

-It kind of goes without saying, you should host your site with a quality web host as well.
-We’ve used Media Temple in the past and have been pretty happy with them.
+Make sure you use a good web host: It kind of goes without saying, you should host your site with a quality web host as well.
+We recommend WordKeeper hosting for a screaming fast website.

 We’d be the first to admit that search engine optimization (SEO) is important, but you should always think of your visitor first.
 Of course, if you have a custom website, a lot of thought has already been put into delivering exactly what your visitor would want.
 So make sure that extra step is taken and the speed optimization is done in such a way that the site will load pretty fast on both desktop and mobile devices.
 Your visitor’s attention spans will thank you.

 (This article was originally published in November of 2016 and updated with new information in May of 2018).